 CTA: 1) Download commission details – to download excel report for that payout cycle.
 2) View Details - to take user to commission summary page, See More – To take user to commission listing page.

-Fields to be shown in RnR block – Current Contest:
+Fields to be shown in RnR block – Running Contest:

 Contest Period, Name of Contest, Reward Achieved (on issuance), Status.
 CTA: View Details- to be taken to Contest summary page

-Fields to be shown in RnR block – Past Contest:
+Fields to be shown in RnR block – Closed Contest:

 Contest Name, Contest End date, Reward, Choice, Payout Status.
 CTA: View More- to shown additional details below the selected record.